ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-By the End of 2025: 5 Essential Tools Every Node.js - <a href="https://medium.com/@ravendrakumar22000/by-the-end-of-2025-5-essential-tools-every-node-js-874f3bbe1652?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Demystifying npm: The Unsung Hero of the JavaScript Ecosystem - <a href="https://medium.com/@sasi112002kumar/demystifying-npm-the-unsung-hero-of-the-javascript-ecosystem-30deaa6b3ae7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `FutureLens`**
+✍️ **posted by `Sasi Kumar`**

-<blockquote>In today’s rapidly evolving world, Node.js has become such a powerful part of the developer toolkit that it now stands as a tool in itself…
+<blockquote>The JavaScript world moves fast.
+With countless frameworks, libraries, and tools, it can feel like a labyrinth.
+At the heart of it all…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Stop Installing These npm Packages — Node.js Has Them Built-In Now  - <a href="https://javascript.plainenglish.io/stop-installing-these-npm-packages-node-js-has-them-built-in-now-d4a46c17e039?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Node.js to Deno: 7 Reasons Deno Will Overtake Node in the Next 2 Years - <a href="https://mind-to-machine.medium.com/from-node-js-to-deno-7-reasons-deno-will-overtake-node-in-the-next-2-years-f45472056476?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rogerio Amorim`**
+✍️ **posted by `Mind to Machine`**

-<blockquote>Your node_modules folder is about to go on a serious diet, and your future self will thank you for it
+<blockquote>Why the next generation of JavaScript runtime might finally fix what Node.js got wrong.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Why Node.js Isn’t Async.
-It’s Just Really Good at Pretending - <a href="https://medium.com/@kanaksinghh/why-node-js-isnt-async-it-s-just-really-good-at-pretending-b798aef1b88e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why setInterval(1) Doesn’t Actually Run Every 1 Millisecond in JavaScript - <a href="https://yasinefemdalkilic.medium.com/why-setinterval-1-doesnt-actually-run-every-1-millisecond-in-javascript-c94023718940?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `KanakSingh`**
+✍️ **posted by `Yasin DALKILIÇ`**

-<blockquote>I spent a decade watching developers call Node.js “asynchronous” while completely misunderstanding what that means.
-Node.js isn’t async…
+<blockquote>If you’ve ever written something like this in JavaScript:
 Continue reading on Medium »</blockquote>

+<br/>
+<h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
+<h3>1.
+Stop Guessing Angular Performance Issues — Zone.js Explains Everything - <a href="https://medium.com/@QuantumCoder99/stop-guessing-angular-performance-issues-zone-js-explains-everything-705ef272c258?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Quantum Coder`**

+<blockquote>A deep dive into Zone.js — the hidden runtime layer controlling Angular’s change detection and event tracking that can make or break your…
+Continue reading on Medium »</blockquote>

+<h3>2.
+From HTML to Machine Learning: My Journey Through Code and Curiosity - <a href="https://python.plainenglish.io/from-html-to-machine-learning-my-journey-through-code-and-curiosity-66314f3b9608?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mubashir`**

+<blockquote>How a simple webpage in my parents’ basement led me to teach computers how to learn
+Continue reading on Python in Plain English »</blockquote>

+<h3>3.
+From 4 Seconds to 400ms: The Hidden React Bottleneck No One Talks About - <a href="https://medium.com/@vishalkk4426/from-4-seconds-to-400ms-the-hidden-react-bottleneck-no-one-talks-about-f0b32a420531?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `CodersWorld`**

+<blockquote>Turns out, the biggest React slowdown had nothing to do with components—and everything to do with what was happening beneath them.
+Here’s…
+Continue reading on Medium »</blockquote>

 <h3>4.
-Node.js in Startups: Scaling Real-Time Apps from Zero to One - <a href="https://medium.com/@Jason-Han/node-js-in-startups-scaling-real-time-apps-from-zero-to-one-3d8927a7cfa2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Practical use cases for TCO in Ruby and Ruby on Rails - <a href="https://medium.com/@sdemian/practical-use-cases-for-tco-in-ruby-and-ruby-on-rails-5dea0565b205?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jason Han`**
+✍️ **posted by `Sergii Demianchuk`**

-<blockquote>The genesis of a startup is a familiar scene, a modern creation myth.
-It unfolds not in a grand laboratory, but often in a cramped…
+<blockquote>In our previous article on How to write recursive functions in Ruby the right way we explored Ruby’s internal mechanics: from YARV…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Building Scalable Node.js APIs with TypeDI and Routing-Controllers: A Layered Architecture Guide - <a href="https://medium.com/@antialconafter/building-scalable-node-js-apis-with-typedi-and-routing-controllers-a-layered-architecture-guide-d952a7dda59f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Cara Install Shadcn UI dan Cara Penggunaannya di Next.js - <a href="https://medium.com/@abunyamin/cara-install-shadcn-ui-dan-cara-penggunaannya-di-next-js-2de649c92a80?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Darth Vader (Anakin Skywalker)`**
+✍️ **posted by `Abun Yamin`**

-<blockquote>Building a Node.js API with TypeDI and Routing-Controllers
+<blockquote>Apa itu Shadcn ui? bayangkan kalian ingin membuat sebuah Website atau Web Aplikasi, tetapi kalian menghadapi kendala dimana kalian hanya…
 Continue reading on Medium »</blockquote>

-<h3>6. ⚙️ 20 Node.js Hacks I Wish I Knew Earlier (From Real-World Backend Battles) - <a href="https://medium.com/@ektakumari8872/%EF%B8%8F-20-node-js-hacks-i-wish-i-knew-earlier-from-real-world-backend-battles-91ed5044d952?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+10 Habits That Make Developers Quit (and How to Avoid Them) - <a href="https://medium.com/@incalite/10-habits-that-make-developers-quit-and-how-to-avoid-them-cd936ca0b294?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The NewGenCoder ✨`**
+✍️ **posted by `incalite`**

-<blockquote>Node.js gives you power — raw, fast, async power.
-But with great power comes… surprising bugs, memory leaks, and “why is this API hanging…
+<blockquote>Small daily habits can quietly burn you out.
+Here’s how to recognize them — and protect your sanity and career.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Build a CLI Based Task Tracker Application in NodeJS - <a href="https://enrituraj-blog.medium.com/build-a-cli-based-task-tracker-application-in-nodejs-7bf70bf0feca?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build Your Own Forum with FastAPI: Step 2 — Integrating Database - <a href="https://leapcell.medium.com/build-your-own-forum-with-fastapi-step-2-integrating-database-7d229efe8f54?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ritu Raj`**

-<blockquote>Command Line Interface(CLI) is one the most powerful tool in the any computer system, if you wants to build any CLI application in NodeJS…
-Continue reading on Medium »</blockquote>

-<br/>
-<h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
-<h3>1.
-How I Use JavaScript and CSS Together to Create Seamless User Experiences - <a href="https://medium.com/codetodeploy/how-i-use-javascript-and-css-together-to-create-seamless-user-experiences-322a5840b5af?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Michael Preston`**

-<blockquote>Behind the scenes of animations, interactivity, and performance tweaks that delight users.
-Continue reading on CodeToDeploy »</blockquote>

-<h3>2.
-What the Hell Is JSON and Why Every Developer Uses It ?. - <a href="https://ahmedboudkhil.medium.com/what-the-hell-is-json-and-why-every-developer-uses-it-02f91cb35dc5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AHMED`**
+✍️ **posted by `Leapcell`**

-<blockquote>My friends kept hearing the word ‘JSON’ like it was some tech wizard’s spell and I realized, most beginners have no clue what it actually…
+<blockquote>This tutorial explains how to replace a FastAPI forum’s in-memory list with a PostgreSQL database using SQLAlchemy, enabling persistent…
 Continue reading on Medium »</blockquote>

 <br/>